AdaCore/langkit/README.md

 * The [gnatcoll-core](https://github.com/AdaCore/gnatcoll-core) library.
 * Ada bindings for GMP and Libiconv, from [gnatcoll-bindings](https://github.com/AdaCore/gnatcoll-bindings).
-* Clang-format, optionally, if you want C/C++ files to be formated.
+* Clang-format, optionally, if you want C/C++ files to be formatted.

 Install
 -------